Ian-M05/ian-m05.github.io/about.md

       </div>

       <div class="about-content">
-        <p>I am a Computer Science Student at Virginia Commonwealth University, specializing in <strong>AI & Data Strategy</strong>.
-My work focuses on intelligent agent architectures, data pipeline engineering, and systems optimization.</p>
+        <p>I am a Computer Science student at Virginia Commonwealth University, pursuing an accelerated M.S. program and specializing in Artificial Intelligence.
+I am passionate about building reliable data systems and applying machine learning to solve complex data challenges as an aspiring AI Engineer.</p>

-        <p>As the architect of <strong>F.R.E.D.</strong>, I have experience designing high-availability routing systems, enforcing schema compliance for asynchronous data flows, and optimizing local model inference on edge platforms like Raspberry Pi.
-My background bridges the gap between raw data collection and strategic model deployment.</p>
+        <p>My work centers on the intersection of data engineering and AI, where I develop systems that prioritize data integrity, deterministic outputs, and efficient processing.
+Whether it's architecting local-first intelligent data systems or optimizing enterprise AI pipelines, I focus on creating robust and scalable solutions.</p>

-        <p>I am currently pursuing an accelerated M.S. in Computer Science (2027-2028) and serving as the Technical Point of Contact for a Capstone project with <strong>CoStar Group</strong>, translating complex business requirements into scalable AI specifications.</p>
+        <p>Beyond my technical pursuits, I am an active member of the Linux community and a participant in the VCU Grappling Club, where I apply the same discipline and problem-solving mindset I bring to my engineering projects.</p>
       </div>
     </div>
   </div>